What Counts As A Dental Emergency? A Complete Guide for Oakville Patients

 How Often Should You Visit the Dentist?
 (And Why It Matters)

-Visiting the dentist regularly is one of the most important steps for maintaining a healthy and confident smile.
+Visiting the dentist regularly is one of the most important steps to maintaining a healthy and confident smile.
 Still, many people ask: How often should you visit the dentist?
 Whether you’re a dedicated brusher and flosser or someone who avoids the dentist’s chair until something hurts, this blog will help you understand the value of regular check-ups, what happens during a visit, and why it’s crucial for more than just your teeth.

 Let’s dive into this friendly, dentist-approved beginner’s guide to help you make the best decisions for your smile.